dianna-ai/dianna/docs/developer_info.rst

 -  3.7
 -  3.8
 -  3.9
--  3.10 is still missing pending the availibility of onnx-tf in 3.10.
+-  3.10 is still missing pending the availibility of `onnxruntime` in 3.10.

 Add or remove Python versions based on availability of dependencies in all versions.
 See `the